 We have assembled what we think is a portfolio of competitively advantaged real estate companies with compelling long-term growth and share price appreciation potential.
 We have structured the portfolio to capitalize on high conviction investment themes.
 Valuations and return prospects are attractive.
 We believe the benefits of our broader and more flexible approach that prioritizes a full array of REITs but also invests in non-REIT income-oriented real estate companies will shine even brighter in an evolving real estate landscape.

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-Baron Real Estate Income Fund (Institutional Shares) increased 14.36% in the fourth quarter and outperformed the MSCI US REIT Index by 320 basis points due to differences in REIT category exposures and, to a lesser extent, stock selection.
+Baron Real Estate Income Fund (Institutional Shares) rose 14.14% in the fourth quarter, yet underperformed the MSCI US REIT Index by 146 basis points due to differences in REIT category exposures and, to a lesser extent, stock selection.